Tā mātou mahi

 Footnotes

-The Pipeline is a live system that is updated regularly.
-Our Snapshot reports are based on best known information at the time of publication.
-This may cause differences in reported values over time and between publications.
+2. The Pipeline is a live system that is updated regularly.
+Our snapshot reports are based on best known information at the time of publication.
+This may cause

-Projects submitted with a project status of ‘In procurement’ and projects reported to enter procurement in 12 months from 21 December 2024.
+3. Projects submitted with a project status of ‘In procurement’ and projects reported to enter procurement in 12 months from 1 July 2025.

-5 Projections of the number of workers needed will generally be larger than the number of full-time equivalents needed due to the presence of workers that where their specialist skills only required for part of the time.
+5. Projections of the number of workers needed will generally be larger than the number of full-time equivalents needed due to the presence of workers that where

-6 In Figure 6 Central government includes Crown entities; state-owned enterprises include mixed-ownership models; private organisations includes council-controlled organisations and universities.
+6. In Figure 6 central government includes Crown entities; State-owned enterprises include mixed-ownership models; private organisations includes council- controlled organisations and universities.

-7 An ICP is an installation control point or the point of connection to an electricity network where an electricity retailer is deemed to supply electricity to a consumer.
+7. An ICP is an installation control point or the point of connection to an electricity network where an electricity retailer is deemed to supply electricity to a consumer.